Holiday fire safety tips

 Have a fantastic holiday season by following some simple holiday fire safety tips.
 Happy Holidays!

-- Keep the tree away from heat sources such as fireplaces, vents and radiators.
+- Keep the tree away from heat sources such as fireplaces, space heaters, candles, vents and radiators.

 - Be sure to check the water level daily and make sure the stand is filled with water.
 Heated rooms will quickly dry out the tree.

 - Practice Christmas tree safety by placing the tree out of traffic and make sure it's not blocking doorways.